AP source: DOJ denies panel details in Trump records probe

 In a letter to the National Archives last month, Maloney made a series of requests for information she said the committee needs to determine if Trump violated federal records laws over his handling of sensitive and even classified information.
 In response, the general counsel for the archivist wrote on March 28 that “based on our consultation with the Department of Justice, we are unable to provide any comment.”

-Associated Press writers Michael Balsamo and Eric Tucker contributed to this report.
+Associated Press writers Michael Balsamo and Eric Tucker in Washington contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.